cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 | and, land      |              |      var      |       0        |   0    |  Basic   | Commutative |
 | land           | `and`        |      var      |    nonzero     |  var   | Advanced | Commutative |

-In the case of commutative operations, the result is the same if the first and second operands are swapped. `var` represents a variable with an arbitrary, unknown value.
+`var` represents a variable with an arbitrary, unknown value.
+In the case of commutative operations, the optimization is applied also when the first and second operands, as given in the table, are swapped.

 Some mlog operations are produced by different Mindcode operators.
 When the optimizations are only applied to operations corresponding to specific Mindcode operators, these operators are listed in the **Operator** column.